 Another huge misconception is how many Lumens it will take to light a specific area.
 Other lamps, like some 400 Watt Metal Halide lamps, produce around 36k Lumens; however, these lumens are spread out shining in all directions, not just down.
 This means that only a fraction of the 36k Lumens actually reaches the area below the fixture.

 Directional LEDs are very different.
-All of the light is directed to a specific direction and produces task specific lighting.
+All of the light is directed in a specific direction and produces task-specific lighting.
 All Lumens are in the area they are required and not wasted in areas where they are not needed.
 This lowers the amount of Lumens required for a specific lighting task while also lowering the wattage of the fixture draw and the electrical requirements.

-For example: a street light requires the light to be shone down on the street, possibly even on a walkway / sidewalk along the street.
+For example, a street light requires the light to be shone down on the street, possibly even on a walkway/sidewalk along the street.
 The light is not needed on the building across the street, nor is it needed up high in the sky.
-The same concept goes for a coach fixture in an HOA, a sign light, parking lot light, etc. The light should be specified to the task that is required, and light level requirements should be figured before determining the Wattage or Lumens that it will take to meet those requirements.
+The same concept goes for a coach fixture in an HOA, a sign light, a parking lot light, etc. The light should be specified to the task that is required, and light level requirements should be figured out before determining the Wattage or Lumens that it will take to meet those requirements.

 If light level requirements are unknown, then standard IES requirements for most applications can be a good starting point for just about any project.
 Standard IES for a parking lot, for example, is .2 foot candle average.
 Depending on the height of the fixture, the Lumens per Watt produced (efficiency rating), and a few other factors, this may be achieved by a range of different fixtures and fixture Wattages available.